alinabarazz/USBm/README.md

 - `HEADLESS=true` Disable/Enable headless("invisible") browser (e.g. to see where the bot fails)

 - `KEEP_BROWSER_OPEN=true` Disable/Enable keeping the browser instances open after fighting.
 Recommended to have it on true to avoid having each account to login for each fight.
 Disable if CPU/Ram usage is too high (check in task manager)

+- `CHROME_NO_SANDBOX=true` Don't change to false as you will not able to run the bot on a linux proot-distro.

 - `LOGIN_VIA_EMAIL=false` Disable/Enable login via e-mail adress.
 See below for further explanation